carriemorrill/lake-model-utilities/run-scripts/README.md

 # Running multiple iterations of Lake Model using shell scripting
 This procedure is useful for calibrating the lake model across a range of possible parameter values, or for generating an ensemble of lake model simulations to sample the impact of parameter uncertainty.

 1. In lake.inc, comment out the statements for parameters that you wish to vary.
+Save the new lake.inc file as lake.inc.save.
 For example, if you want to test different values for eta, the parameter statement should look like:

    > !      parameter (eta = 0.2)